Principal Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for principals in Washington DC?

 Federal contractors and consulting firms dominate principal-level sponsorship in DC.
-Booz Allen Hamilton, Deloitte, Accenture Federal Services, and Leidos regularly sponsor H-1B and other work visas for principal consultants and engineers.
+Booz Allen Hamilton, Deloitte, Accenture Federal Services, and Leidos regularly sponsor H-1B visa and other work visas for principal consultants and engineers.
 In education, KIPP DC and DC Public Schools have sponsored principals through employer-backed visa pathways.
 Large technology firms with DC offices, including Amazon Web Services and Microsoft, also sponsor principal-level technical roles.

 Which visa types are most common for principal roles in Washington DC?